gtvj/design-patterns/README.md

 * you need a global point of access for the resource from multiple parts of the system
 * if you need to have only one instance (such as a database connection)

+### Module

+Allows for the implementation of software modules in a programming language with incomplete support for the concept (such as ES5).
+This repository has examples of:

+* Revealing module as a singleton (which allows for only one instance of a module)
+* Revealing module as a constructor (which allows for multiple instances of a module)